 - Cruel and Unusual Death: Ends up burning to death in the destroyed Sept, along with almost all of his Sparrows, Loras, Margaery, and Mace Tyrell.

-- Dark Messiah: He is the leader a cult of fanatics who tired of order that the Faith of the Seven became a corrupt puppet to the Crown and that the Faith no longer fights for the good of the common people.
-His ultimate goal is establishing the theocracy in Westeros or in his view, revert Westeros back into this in order to everyone was equal before the gods.
+- Dark Messiah: He is the leader a cult of fanatics who got tired of the Faith of the Seven being a corrupt puppet to the Crown and no longer fighting for the good of the common people.
+His ultimate goal is establishing the theocracy in Westeros or in his view, revert Westeros back into a land where everyone is equal before the gods.

 - Does Not Like Shoes: Of the self-inflicted-Barefoot Poverty-variety, as he claims he gave up his shoes to a man he felt needed them more than he.
 It certainly helps with the whole humility-angle; in fact, it was the first thing Cersei noticed about him.